Not Just School Sign-Up Night, but also Fun Family Events

 Pack Audiovisuals and PowerPoint

 A PowerPoint Display might be a good tool for School Sign-Up Nights and any Parent Orientation at a Fun Family Event.
 For a School Sign-Up Night, the best tool is to scroll photos and videos of your Scouts and Families doing Scouting – kids will love to see themselves and point themselves out to their friends.
-For a Parent Orientation, the below Pack Parent Orientation for Sign-Up Night is updated based on the new advancement program, and designed to “keep it simple” about what Cub Scouting is and revise to fit your Pack’s big weekend activities, when and where you meet, and what you charge for Dues, and use this for your Parent Orientation if you like it.
+For a Parent Orientation, the below Pack Parent Orientation for Sign-Up Night is updated based on the new advancement program, and designed to “keep it simple” as much as possible.
+You can download this and revise to describe your Pack’s big weekend activities, when and where you meet, and what you charge for Dues, and use this for your Parent Orientation if you like it.

 |Both Bobcat Adventure Plan for Parents in Cub Scouts||Download|